lankeami/gitping/README.md

 ## Privacy Policy

 We don't collect and/or sell your information.
 All your information is stored locally on your browser's local storage.
 You can read more in our [Privacy Policy Page](PRIVACY_POLICY.md).

+## Contact
+For any questions or support, please open an issue on the GitHub repository